Metaxal/rwind/README.md

 interface between the two.

-Create symbolic links to the scripts `user-files/.xinitrc-rwind-debug` and `user-files/rwind-debug` in your home directory.
+Create symbolic links to the scripts `user-files/.xinitrc-rwind-debug` and `user-files/rwind-debug` in your home directory, or copy these files.

 Compile rwind and x11 in debug mode with `$ user-files/compile-rwind debug`.
 Basically, it removes all previous compilations of the two collections and compiles it with some flags.

-Finally, start RWind from a non-X terminal (say, Ctrl-Alt-F1):
+Finally, start RWind from a non-X terminal (say, Ctrl-Alt-F2):
 ```
 xinit .xinitrc-rwind-debug -- :2 &
 ```